codacy/codacy-clang-tidy/docs/description/readability-string-compare.md

 Finds string comparisons using the compare method.

-A common mistake is to use the string’s `compare` method instead of using the equality or inequality operators.
+A common mistake is to use the string's `compare` method instead of using the equality or inequality operators.
 The compare method is intended for sorting functions and thus returns a negative number, a positive number or zero depending on the lexicographical relationship